florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 puts "The sum of the primes below two million: #{sum_primes}"
 </div>

 In this first solution, I use the brut force method.
 I check all numbers from 2 to 2million by dividing them by all numbers less than themselves.
-When I get a prime number,  I add it to 'sum_primes'.
+When I get a prime number,  I add it to <code>sum_primes</code>.
 The execution time is 18min 30sec.
 Not very efficient !

 ##Second Solution - First Optimization